Updated: Jul 19

 The game comes with ‘advanced’ cards that add in ‘forward’ and ‘drawkcab’ versions of the words – just in the extremely unlikely event that you were finding play too easy.

 Aside from the cognitive conflict in players’ brains, play in Stroop does present some practical difficulties.
 Players start with individual draw piles of 15 cards each but these quickly become the player’s hand.
 Given that the words are printed across the centre of each card, it’s impossible to hold more than four or five cards in a fan: with more, you can’t easily see any of the words.
 This does rather handicap the game.
+We recommend the use of card racks, like those shown in our Board's Eye View 360.

-If you’ve ever played the German’s children’s game Geistesblitz, you’ll know how disconcerting it can be to process conflicting information at speed.
+If you’ve ever played the German children’s game Geistesblitz, you’ll know how disconcerting it can be to process conflicting information at speed.
 You may also appreciate how pleasing it is when you get it right.
 Stroop is a very similar game, so you will almost certainly find it either exhilarating or exasperating.
 This is what is known in Britain as a Marmite game: like the intensely flavoured yeast extract, you’ll either love it or hate it.
 Stroop isn’t a game where there’s a middle ground.
 I wonder what the psychologists would say?